Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Evaluation

 \subsection{Integrity Attack Mitigation}

-In this section, we evaluate \name{}'s robustness against various integrity attacks, specifically focusing on noise addition and backdoor attack scenarios.
-The experiments exploit the CIFAR10-Mixer configuration with medium-level DPSGD as the confidentiality defense mechanism for all baselines.
+Next, we evaluate \name{}'s robustness against various integrity attacks, specifically focusing on backdoor and noise injection attacks.
+All baselines use the CIFAR10-Mixer configuration with medium-level DPSGD for confidentiality defense.
 For the backdoor attack, attackers assign specific labels to samples by injecting a 4$\times$4 red square patch into the upper-left corner of 50\% of their training data as the backdoor trigger~\cite{lee2024detrigger}.
-For the noise addition attack, Gaussian noise with a scaling factor of 0.25 is injected into the model weights before they are uploaded to the server.
+For the noise injection attack, we inject Gaussian noise ($\sim\mathcal{N}(0,1)$) with a scaling factor of 0.25 to model weights before uploading to the server.

-Figure~\ref{fig:ba} presents the global model accuracy (higher values indicate better performance on normal samples; y-axis) and backdoor accuracy (lower values indicate better attack mitigation for triggered samples; x-axis).
-As shown, baseline methods struggle to effectively counter backdoor attacks and often sacrifice global accuracy.
-On the other hand, \name{} achieves an 18.89\% reduction in backdoor accuracy compared to the FedAvg baseline while maintaining a global model accuracy of 55.37\%.
+Figure~\ref{fig:ba} (a) presents the global model accuracy (higher y-axis indicates better performance on normal samples) and backdoor accuracy (lower x-axis values indicate better attack mitigation for triggered samples).
+As shown, baseline methods struggle to counter backdoor attacks and often sacrifice global accuracy.
+On the other hand, \name{} achieves a 19.39\% reduction in backdoor accuracy compared to FedAvg while maintaining a global model accuracy of 57.03\%.
+Figure~\ref{fig:ba} (b) plots the average LPIPS and model accuracy under a noise injection attack.
+Similar to the backdoor attack case, \name{} shows high accuracy while mitigating the impact of the confidentiality attack (i.e., high LPIPS).

-To effectively show how benign and malicious clusters are separated in \system{}, we devise another experiment with 10 benign clients (Clients 1-10) and 10 backdoor attackers (Clients 11-20) training the MNIST-MLP configurations for 50 federated learning rounds.
-We visualize the cluster allocation for each client at each training round in Figure~\ref{fig:clustering}.
-The illustration clearly shows that \name{} effectively isolates benign clients from malicious attackers demonstrating the efficacy of \name{} in mitigating integrity attacks.
+To validate \name{}'s capability to distinguish malicious behavior from natural data heterogeneity (i.e., non-i.i.d), we visualize cluster allocations for 10 benign and 10 backdoor clients in Figure~\ref{fig:clustering}.
+As shown, \name{} consistently isolates attackers (Clients 11-20) from benign ones (Clients 1-10).
+This empirical evidence confirms that the structural deviations induced by attacks are distinct from legitimate non-i.i.d variations, ensuring that \name{} precisely targets threats without misclassifying benign outliers.